Why Should You Make Homemade Sauerkraut?

 Now, it’s time to pack the mason jar.
 I find using a canning funnel helps get the cabbage in the jar and not on the counter.

 Weigh the cabbage down so it stays submerged in the water.
-I use a quart ziplock bag filled halfway full of water, this keeps the cabbage submerged.
+I use a quart ziplock bag zipped closed, filled half full of water, this keeps the cabbage submerged.
+The ziplock with water acts as a weight.

 Top the jar with a clean kitchen towel and secure the towel with a rubber band.